 Improve your developer experience with these services and extensions

-It provides the following features to all Apollo users for free:
+Among others, these GraphOS features are available to all Apollo users for free:

-- A query window that connects to all your environments and provides ergonomic ways to author and manage queries.
+- The Explorer, a powerful GraphQL IDE that connects to all your environments and provides ergonomic ways to author and manage queries.

 - A GraphQL schema registry that tracks the evolution of your graph across your environments.